bcgov/greenlight/README.md

 # permitify-x

-This project demonstrates basic VON-X configuration for issuer registration and credential submission to [TheOrgBook](https://github.com/bcgov/TheOrgBook).
+This project demonstrates basic application for deploying the [VON-X](https://github.com/PSPC-SPAC-buyandsell/von-x) library, in order to enable issuer registration and credential submission to [TheOrgBook](https://github.com/bcgov/TheOrgBook).
 It includes Docker tooling for deployment of the application on gunicorn, behind a Caddy reverse proxy.

 To support this application you will need a local `von-network` instance as well as a compatible version of TheOrgBook running.